RaveenaBoopathy/Expense-Tracker/README.md

-# Expenses Tracker WebApp
+# Expenses-Tracker-WebApp

+## Overview

+The Expenses Tracker App is a robust financial management solution developed using cutting-edge technologies such as Spring Boot, Spring Security, and MySQL.
+With user authentication and authorization features, users can securely sign up, sign in, and perform CRUD operations on their expenses.
+The app's intuitive interface, powered by Thymeleaf and Bootstrap, ensures a seamless user experience.
+The filtering functionality allows users to efficiently organize and analyze their financial data.
+Explore the power of streamlined expense tracking and financial control with this feature-rich application.

+(Screenshots below for more illustration)

-## Description
+## Technologies Used

-The **Expenses Tracker WebApp** is a comprehensive financial management application built using **Spring Boot** and **MySQL**.
-It helps users manage their expenses effectively by providing features like secure login, expense tracking, and filtering capabilities.
-With **Spring Security** for user authentication, **Thymeleaf** and **Bootstrap** for a responsive user interface, this app offers a robust solution to track and analyze financial data.
+- **Java**
+- **Spring Boot**
+- **Spring MVC**
+- **Spring Security**
+- **Spring Data (JPA)**
+- **MySQL**
+- **Thymeleaf**
+- **Bootstrap**

 ## Features

-- **User Authentication & Authorization**: Users can securely sign up, log in, and manage their accounts with authentication and role-based authorization.
+- **User Authentication and Authorization**: Securely sign up, sign in, and access the app with built-in authentication and authorization.
-- **Expense Management**: Track your expenses by adding, updating, viewing, and deleting financial entries.
+- **CRUD Operations**: Perform essential financial tracking actions such as adding, reading, updating, and deleting expenses.
-- **Filtering**: Sort and filter expenses by categories, dates, or amounts for a personalized financial overview.
-- **Responsive Design**: An intuitive and mobile-friendly interface, thanks to **Bootstrap** and **Thymeleaf**.
+- **Filtering**: Utilize the filtering feature to efficiently sort and view expenses based on various criteria.

-## Technologies Used
+## Getting Started

-- **Java** - The core programming language for backend development.
-- **Spring Boot** - Framework for building the backend.
-- **Spring MVC** - Used for the model-view-controller architecture.
-- **Spring Security** - Provides user authentication and authorization.
-- **Spring Data JPA** - For database interaction and ORM.
-- **MySQL** - Database used for storing user and expense data.
-- **Thymeleaf** - Template engine for rendering dynamic content.
-- **Bootstrap** - Frontend framework for responsive and mobile-friendly UI.

-## How to Run the Project

-### Step 1: Clone the Repository
+### Clone the Repository

-Clone the repository to your local machine using the following command:

 ```bash
 git clone https://github.com/RaveenaBoopathy/Expense-Tracker.git